Why your business documents matter!

 For service based businesses, there are some specific business documents that you should have in place, right from the start.
 By getting these right, you not only protect yourself, but you set the standard for yourself and your business.
 Build brand recognition by making the most of every opportunity to reinforce your business' brand elements, so that clients recognise your work on sight, and know that it means quality.

 Quality attracts quality.

-Let's quickly cover the basic business documents every Australian VA business should have in place.
+Let's quickly cover the basic business documents every Australian service based business should have in place.

 To my mind, there are 5 business documents that you need in order to service a client properly.
 They are:

 A professional profile.